awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

     `Type: RDP, Source: 0.0.0.0/0` and `Type: RDP, Source: ::/0`
   - Finally click `Save rules`.
 Now you should be able to use remote desktop to log into your server.

-## Launch and log into server
+## Launch and log into server using Remote Desktop

+  - If you are on a mac, you will need to install [remote desktop](https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12).
-  - If you haven't yet, now is the time to launch your instance [Microsoft Windows Server 2016 with NVIDIA GRID Driver](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-Microsoft-Windows-Server-2016-/B073WHLGMC)
+  - Now is the time launch your instance
+    [Microsoft Windows Server 2016 with NVIDIA GRID Driver](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-Microsoft-Windows-Server-2016-/B073WHLGMC)
     + click on `Continue to Subscribe`.
 This doesn't cost anything for this specific instance, since it is an instance marketed by AWS themselves, but other instances on AWS Marketplace, might cost a subscription fee.
     + click on `Continue to Configuration`